Mak2055/SSL-QALAS-crossvendor/README.md

 ```

 To run the script processing create a list of participants that you want to process.
 The easiest way of doing that may be:

 ```bash
 cd $dir_bids
 ls sub-*/ses-*/anat/*QALAS*nii.gz | cut -d"/" -f1-2 | sort | uniq > $sub_ses_list
 ```

-Once this is done `run_ssl.sh` can be submitted:
+Once this is done `run_ssl.sh` can be executed:

 ```bash
 cd $dir_tool
 source run_ssl.sh
 ```

-The script is going to automatically pre-process all the provided sessions, which includes the actual AFI B1 map estimation (if aplicable), B1 map and 3D-QALAS matching and coregistration.
-The matching logic is the following:
+The script is going to automatically pre-process all the provided sessions, except for those that already have a log file in `$dir_tool/logs`.
+Log files act like lock files in this workflow and have to be removed if a 3D-QALAS run should be reprocessed (see chapter ---------------------!!!!!!!!!!!!!!!!!!!!!!!--CHAPTERNAME--!!!!!!!!!!!!!!!!!!!!!!!-------------------------------------------- [Workflow in `submit_CPU.sh`](#workflow-in-submit_cpush).).
+The pre-processing includes the actual AFI B1 map estimation (if aplicable), the sanity check for B1 map and 3D-QALAS matching and images coregistration.
+The matching hierarchy is the following:
 1) Only one possible pair exists
   - If there is exactly one 3D-QALAS and one B1 map then the script assumes they must belong together.
     → Run the pipeline with this pair.